Tai Mo Shan: Geology

 Tai Mo Shan is an inactive volcano dating from the Jurassic period.
 A small hill known as "Kwun Yam Shan" near the mountain still vents warm air through cracks in the rocks that lead all the way to the mantle.
 The holes that exhale warm air are known as "hot pots".
 When the surface temperature is cold, and the warmth of the expelled air is clearly discernible, this phenomenon is referred to by locals as "dragon's breath".
 If the air temperature at the summit is 6 degrees Celsius, then the air emerging from the interior of Kwun Yum Shan is somewhere between 13 and 21 degrees Celsius.
 These "hot pots" are remnants of the active volcano's superheated steam vents.

 The area's volcanic rocks are mainly coarse ash crystal tuff.
+While Granodiorite, which is a kind of granite formed about 150 million years ago, intruded into the volcanic rocks.